-PK-12 Population: Number Disabled: Percent Disabled: 2,691,322 347,712 13%
+PK-12 Population: Number Disabled: Percent Disabled: 2,720,074 350,816 13%

 The SEA profile, along with similar district profiles, is intended as a tool for use in planning for systemic improvement in exceptional education programs.
 The profile contains a series of data indicators that describe measures of educational benefit, educational environment, prevalence, parent involvement and provides information about state level targets in Florida's State Performance Plan (SPP).
-Required by IDEA 2004, the State Performance Plan is establishes annual benchmarks and targets for 20 indicators.
-Annual Performance Reports (APR) are submitted to report progress in these performance areas and the process requires annual public reporting for the state and each local education agency.
+Required by IDEA 2004, the State Performance Plan established annual benchmarks and targets for 20 indicators covering the period from 2005-2013.
+For each year of the State Performance Plan, Annual Performance Reports (APR) were submitted to report progress in these performance areas.
+As part of the process, Florida publicly reports data for both the state and each local education agency.

 Data in the SEA profile are presented for the state.
-Where appropriate and available, comparative data for general education students are included.
+Where appropriate and available, comparative data for enrollment group and/or general education students are included.
 Indicators in bold are part of the State Performance Plan.